pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

 First, make sure you've identified the baseline load and have performed a [load test](installation/load-testing).
 This will help you to set you boundaries for your scale out and scale in parameters.

-Pactflow is a database intensive application, with the I/O performance of the database being the most critical factor in determining overall system performance.
+PactFlow is a database intensive application, with the I/O performance of the database being the most critical factor in determining overall system performance.
 You should setup monitoring for the following metrics:

 * CPU
 * Memory